galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >
 >       You should see both of your histories side-by-side now
 >
-> 2. Use drag-and-drop with your mouse to copy the edited peak file (after the replace steps) but still in interval format, which contains the summit information, to your new history.
+> 2. Use drag-and-drop with your mouse to copy the edited peak file (after the replace steps), which contains the summit information, to your new history.
 > 3. Click on **Analyze Data** in the top panel to go back to your analysis window
 >
 {: .hands_on}